 APSAC's Practice Guidelines are free to the public.
 Click here to access.
 You will be asked to fill out a brief form before gaining access to the Guidelines.

 Child Maltreatment (CM) is a peer reviewed journal that meets the need for interdisciplinary education with articles covering a wide variety of disciplines and every aspect of child maltreatment: prevention, intervention, and treatment of neglect, physical abuse, sexual abuse and psychological maltreatment.
-Recognizing that high quality original research in the field of child abuse and neglect can and should have an immediate impact on the quality of children's lives, the editor and editorial board of Child Maltreatment is committed to creating a journal that advances the scientific knowledge base and is readily accessible to a diverse audience.
-In 2016, CM was ranked 3rd out of 41 journals in Social Work and 8th out of 43 journals in Family Studies based on Impact Factor.
+Recognizing that high quality original research in the field of child abuse and neglect can and should have an immediate impact on the quality of children's lives, the editor and editorial board of Child Maltreatment are committed to creating a journal that advances the scientific knowledge base and is readily accessible to a diverse audience.
+In 2019, CM was ranked 2nd in the area of Social Work and 5th in Family Studies based on Impact Factor.

 Non-members wishing to subscribe to the journal should contact Sage Publications, 2455 Teller Road, Thousand Oaks, CA 91320 (telephone: 800-818-SAGE).